kanaka/build-dpkg/README.md

-# Github Action to Build a deb (Debian, Ubuntu) Package
+# Github Action to Build a Deb Package

 This is a [GitHub Action](https://github.com/features/actions) that will build a [Debian package](https://en.wikipedia.org/wiki/Deb_%28file_format%29) (`.deb` file) for Debian or Ubuntu.

 The Debian or Ubuntu distribution is specified using the action tag/version.
-For example, `focal-v1` will be a package for Ubuntu Focal (21.04).
+For example, `focal-v1` and `bionic-v` will build a package for Ubuntu Focal (21.04) and Ubuntu Bionic (18.04) respectively.

 ## Usage